harendra-kumar/concise-haskell/language/13-functors.rst

   Continuations are monads using Identity functor?
   More types are instances of one-ended functors because it requires little structural constraints on the type.
-  A monad can return any type, or a comonad can accept any type.
+  A monad can return any type
+  a comonad can accept any type.

 Covariant vs Contravariant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~